 God will remove the barriers from your hearts, and from the hearts of your descendants; and you will love the Eternal your God with all your heart and soul.”
 (Deut.
 30:3-6)

-Avraham Rosenblatt was eighteen years old when he ran away from his parent’s home in Kishinev.
+Avraham Rosenblatt was eighteen years old when he ran away from his parents’ home in Kishinev.
 His parents objected to Avraham’s dream to leave Russia for Palestine; life under the oppressive rule of the Ottoman Empire was difficult and dangerous.
-So the young man, active for many years in a local Zionist youth group, quietly stole away from home and made his way to Eretz Yisrael.
+So the young man, who had been active for many years in a local Zionist youth group, quietly stole away from home and made his way to Eretz Yisrael.

 Many years later, Rosenblatt was a highly respected accountant and comptroller in Tel Aviv.
 But when he first came to the country, he was employed by the moshavot of the Galilee area as a farmhand and security guard for the Hashomer organization.

 During the winter of 1913, Rosenblatt lived in Poriah, a small community near the Sea of Galilee, south of Tiberius.
 Poriah was a fledgling agricultural community recently established by a group of forty young pioneers from St. Louis, Missouri.
 The moshavah was eventually abandoned several years later, after relentless confiscations and harassment by the Turks during World War I. Forty years would pass before the village of Poriah was re-established.

 A high point in the short history of Poriah took place one November evening in 1913.
 Many of the pioneers present, including Rosenblatt, cherished the memory of that wonderful winter night, when the young secular pioneers sang and danced with the Chief Rabbi of Jaffa.